 - The firm also rewards economic contributions through a bonus program

 The tables below indicate the relevant criteria and performance weight in the base salary consideration.
-Objective data typically exists for all of the economic factors, which can significantly reduce subjective interpretations.
+Objective data typically exists for all economic factors, which can significantly reduce subjective interpretations.

 Assessing qualitative contributions (see the table below) requires subjective and objective methods.
 For example, work quality and work ethic will rely heavily on input from the supervising partners or attorneys.
 Contributions in the other qualitative areas are easy enough to assess.
 And while it will take more effort to create metrics to rate client relations and service, it can not only pay huge dividends but also help focus attorneys on the most important aspects of a client relationship.